AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 If no full-text index is configured, then queries with full-text conditions will not work as expected.

-Because the index is updated via an asynchronbous background thread, some full-text searches will be unavailable for a small window of time until the background processes are finished.
+Because the index is updated via an asynchronous background thread, some full-text searches will be unavailable for a small window of time until the background processes are finished.

 You can configure a Lucene full-text index, by following the below procedure: